|Jermaine Jones vs Germany at the 2014 WC Finals|

 CB: Alfredo Morales (USA)

 Born to a naturalized Peruvian-born American father and a German mother, Morales has represented the United States internationally at the youth and senior levels.
-He started his career with Hertha Berlin.
+He started his career with Hertha Berlin in 2008.
 At this moment, he played for FC Ingolstadt.
+He has been there since 2014.

 CB: Werner Roth (USA)